 Oil Paints: I don’t often use or recommend oil paints for art journals, because they take so long to dry.
 But occasionally I’ll use oil pastels.
 You can buy them in larger sets, but because I use them so infrequently, I tend to just buy the individual colors I am most likely to use.

-Bonus: Tempura Paints are fun, well-priced and easy to clean up!
+Bonus: Tempera Paints are fun, well-priced and easy to clean up!

 Pens – There are so many types and brands of pens, I could write about just those for years!
 So here I’ll just recommend a few of my favorite, go tos!